alphazolam/EMV-Engine/README.md

 ## Enemy Spawner
 This script for RE2R and RE3R allows you to spawn enemies at the last location that the Gravity gun was fired at.

-### Thanks to praydog for making REFramework and for all the guidance in making these scripts
+### Thanks to praydog for making REFramework and for all the guidance
 * These scripts are each a work-in-progress and may have bugs across the various game and engine versions